Saint David

 David (Dewi Sant; Davidus; c.
-500) was a Welsh bishop of Mynyw (now St Davids) during the 6th century.
+500) was a Welsh Christian prelate who served as Bishop of Mynyw during the 6th century.
 He is the patron saint of Wales.

-David was a native of Wales, and tradition has preserved a relatively large amount of detail about his life.
+David was a native of Wales, and tradition has preserved a large amount of detail about his life.
 His birth date, however, is uncertain: suggestions range from 462 to 512.
 He is traditionally believed to be the son of Non and the grandson of Ceredig ap Cunedda, king of Ceredigion.
 The Welsh annals placed his death 569 years after the birth of Christ, but Phillimore's dating revised this to 601.

 Hagiography

-Many of the traditional tales about David are found in the Buchedd Dewi ("Life of David"), a hagiography written by Rhygyfarch in the late 11th century.
+Many of the traditional tales about David are found in the Buchedd Dewi ("Life of David"), a hagiography written by Rhygyfarch around 1090.
 Rhygyfarch claimed it was based on documents found in the cathedral archives.
 Modern historians are sceptical of some of its claims: one of Rhygyfarch's aims was to establish some independence for the Welsh church, which had refused the Roman rite until the 8th century and now sought a metropolitan status equal to that of Canterbury (this may apply to the supposed pilgrimage to Jerusalem where he is said to have been anointed as an archbishop by the patriarch).

 The tradition that he was born at Henfynyw (Vetus-Menevia) in Ceredigion is not improbable.
 He became renowned as a teacher and preacher, founding monastic settlements and churches in Wales, Dumnonia, and Brittany.
 St David's Cathedral stands on the site of the monastery he founded in the Glyn Rhosyn valley of Pembrokeshire.
 Around 550, he attended the Synod of Brefi, where his eloquence in opposing Pelagianism caused his fellow monks to elect him primate of the region.
 As such he presided over the synod of Caerleon (the "Synod of Victory") around 569.